MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/includes/AUNZ/wht-posting-group-setup.md

 ---
 ## <a name="set-up-wht-posting-groups"></a>Set up WHT posting groups

-To use withholding tax, you must set up the business posting groups and product posting groups for withholding tax so that the correct WHT calculations are made for each supplier.
+To use withholding tax, you must set up the business posting groups and product posting groups for withholding tax so that the correct WHT calculations are made for each vendor.

 > [!NOTE]
 > As a prerequisite, you must have set up source codes for WHT settlement on the **Source Code Setup** page.
 For more information, see [Setting Up Source Codes and Reason Codes for Audit Trails](../../../finance-setup-trail-codes.md).